Community Guide

 Reporting Bugs

-Bugs are reported using GitHub using the Issues tracking system.
+Bugs are reported using GitHub.

 When reporting a behavioral (non-documentation) bug we ask that you: